1982–83 AEK Athens F.C. season

 The 1982–83 season was the 59th season in the existence of AEK Athens F.C. and the 24th consecutive season in the top flight of Greek football.
 They competed in the Alpha Ethniki, the Greek Cup and the UEFA Cup.
 The season began on 19 September 1982 and finished on 29 June 1983.

 Overview

-In the summer of 1982, Andreas Zafiropoulos stepped out of the presidency of AEK Athens due to the "displeasure" of the fans.
+In the summer of 1982, Andreas Zafiropoulos stepped down as president of AEK Athens due to the "displeasure" of the supporters.
 He retained the team's shares, but handed over the management of the team to the shipowner Michalis Arkadis.
-Arkadis was for years the right hand of Loukas Barlos, while apart from president, he also served as vice president and general manager of the team.
-Takis Nikoloudis returned to the team after his passing from Olympiacos, while AEK also proceeded with the transfer of the goalkeeper Christos Arvanitis.
+Arkadis was for years the right-hand man of Loukas Barlos, while apart from president, he also served as vice president and general manager of the club.
+Takis Nikoloudis returned to the team after his spell at Olympiacos, while AEK also proceeded with the transfer of the goalkeeper Christos Arvanitis.
 Hristo Bonev left the team and returned to Lokomotiv Plovdiv.
-Zlatko Čajkovski remained on the bench, thus "cashing in" the good finish of the previous season, which found AEK qualified in the UEFA Cup.
+Zlatko Čajkovski remained as manager, thus retaining his position after the team's strong finish the previous season, which found AEK competing in the UEFA Cup.